imthefounder/dao-governance-platform/README.md

 ### `GovToken.sol`

-This is the smart contract for the governance token of the community.
-The contract is based on the ERC20Votes contract of the OpenZeppelin.
-The contract also records the amount of utility token that one holder has burned.
+This is the smart contract for the governance token of the community (Ugly Unicorns DAO Token - UUDT).
+The contract is based on the ERC20Votes contract of the OpenZeppelin and records the amount of utility tokens that holders have burned for voting power.

-Only the voting power exchange contract has the right to update the amount of utility token that one holder has burned.
+Only the voting power exchange contract has the right to update the amount of utility tokens that holders have burned.

 #### Use cases and functions explanation

-The token is used to represent the voting power of the holder.
-The token is not transferable.
-At the same time, it is also used to represent the level of the holder, e.g. the higher the level, the more voting power the holder has.
-For example, holding 1 token means the holder is level 2.
-Holding 0 token means the holder is level 1.

-The token is not transferable.
-It means the token holder cannot transfer the token to any other address.

-ERC20Permit is inherited here because OpenZeppelin's wizard is doing so and we followed its code, which is a relatively secure way in our opinion.
+The token represents voting power in the Ugly Unicorns DAO.
+Key characteristics:
+- **Non-transferable**: Prevents vote buying and ensures merit-based governance
+- **Level-based system**: Token balance represents user level and voting power
+- **Achievement tracking**: Records burned utility tokens as permanent achievement markers

+Token mechanics:
+- Holding 1 UUDT token = Level 2 governance participant
+- Holding 0 UUDT tokens = Level 1 governance participant
+- Quadratic scaling rewards long-term community participation

+The token integrates with both Minchyn token holders and Ugly Unicorns NFT holders through the enhanced exchange system.

+#### Integration with Minchyn and Ugly Unicorns

+The governance token can be earned through:
+1. **Minchyn Token Exchange**: Burn wMCHN (wrapped Minchyn) to earn UUDT with quadratic scaling
+2. **Ugly Unicorns NFT Participation**: Exchange NFT voting power for UUDT governance tokens
+3. **Community Activities**: Traditional utility token burning (legacy support)

-#### Notes
+#### Governance Phases

-There are 2 phases when we want to utilize this token in the protocol.
-After kicking off as Phase 1, the community governance will be under observation.
-When phase 1 is stable and mature, we will transition into phase 2 gradually in the future.

-- Phase 1:
-  We use the token to represent the voting power of the holder.
-And manage governance off-chain using the token balance of the governance participants.
+- **Phase 1**: Off-chain governance using UUDT token balances with Minchyn and NFT integration
+- **Phase 2**: Full on-chain governance with multi-token voting power aggregation

 <div style="text-align: center;">
   <img src="./images/phaseOneImage.png" alt="Phase 1" width="80%"/>
 </div>

-- Phase 2:
-  We use the token to represent the voting power, i.e. level, of the holder.
-And manage governance on-chain using the token balance of the governance participants.

 <div style="text-align: center;">
   <img src="./images/phaseTwoImage.png" alt="Phase 2" width="80%"/>
 </div>

-The GovToken is in a sense an achievement recorder.
-We want to make sure the achievement system is transparent and verifiable for all participants.
-That is why we did not make this token upgradable.

-In fact, voting units in the token must be delegated to someone to be counted as actual voting power.
-The reason is mentioned in the documentation of OpenZeppelin contract.

-> In fact, voting units _must_ be delegated in order to count as actual votes, and an account has to
-> delegate those votes to itself if it wishes to participate in decisions and does not have a trusted representative.

-### `VotingPowerExchange.sol`
+### `VotingPowerExchangeV2.sol`

-This contract is used to exchange the utility token for the governance token.
-The exchange is done by burning the governance token and minting the utility token.

-The voting power exchange contract is the minter of the governance token and the burner of the utility token.
+This enhanced contract enables users to exchange both Minchyn tokens and Ugly Unicorns NFTs for governance tokens (UUDT).
+It replaces the original VotingPowerExchange with multi-token support and improved functionality.

+#### Multi-Token Exchange System

+The contract supports three exchange methods:

+1. **Minchyn Token Exchange** (`exchangeMinchyn`)
+   - Burn wrapped Minchyn tokens (wMCHN) for governance tokens
+   - Quadratic scaling: `newLevel = √(burnedAmount)`
+   - Signature-based validation for security
+   - Voting power cap enforcement

+2. **Ugly Unicorns NFT Exchange** (`exchangeUglyUnicorns`)
+   - Exchange NFT voting power for governance tokens
+   - Configurable voting power per NFT (default: 5 UUDT per NFT)
+   - Anti-double-spending protection
+   - Batch NFT processing support

+3. **Legacy Token Support**
+   - Maintains backward compatibility with existing utility tokens
+   - Gradual migration path to new system

+#### Key Features

+- **EIP-712 signature validation** for secure off-chain to on-chain transitions
+- **Voting power caps** to prevent governance concentration
+- **Role-based access control** with EXCHANGER_ROLE for trusted operators
+- **Emergency controls** and admin functions for safety
+- **Gas-optimized calculations** for cost-effective exchanges

-#### Use cases and functions explanation
+#### Use Cases

-The contract has several functions to calculate the amount governance token the holder deserve to get by burning the utility token that he has.

-The main function is `exchange()`.
-It is the function that can only be called by the exchanger role.
+The contract enables:
+- Minchyn holders to gain DAO voting power proportional to token commitment
+- Ugly Unicorns NFT collectors to participate in governance decisions
+- Flexible voting power economics through configurable exchange rates
-Exchanger role is the role that supposed to be managed by the protocol owner.
+- Secure bridging between different token ecosystems and DAO governance Exchanger role is the role that supposed to be managed by the protocol owner.

 The function first checks the validity of the input which includes the sender's signature.
 The signature is generated off-chain and it can only be generated by the sender himself.